Oregon Firearm Laws

 - • Use a gun safe or lock box

-- • Store ammunition separately from firearms
+- • Store separately from firearms

 - • Keep keys/combinations secure from unauthorized persons